2020 Chicago Bears season: Offseason activities

 Training Camp took place at Halas Hall in Lake Forest, Illinois; the Bears had previously held the camp at Olivet Nazarene University in Bourbonnais since 2002, but renovations to Halas Hall prompted the move.

-The COVID-19 pandemic restricted offseason access to Halas Hall and forced team gatherings like rookie minicamp, which was originally scheduled for May 8–10, to be conducted online via Zoom Video Communications.
+The COVID-19 pandemic restricted offseason access to Halas Hall and forced team gatherings like rookie minicamp, which was originally scheduled for May 8–10, to be conducted online via Zoom.
 The offseason program, planned to run from May 18 to June 26, ended early on June 9 to allow players to emphasize physical workouts.
 When Training Camp began on July 28, the Bears implemented pandemic safety protocols that included designating head trainer Andre Tucker as infectious control officer and converting a player's lounge into an additional locker room.
 Full-contact practice began on August 17.
 Training Camp ran for three weeks with the final padded practice taking place on September 2.

 The NFL mandated rosters be reduced to 80 players prior to Training Camp.
 On July 22, tight end Ben Braunecker was let go after playing for the Bears for four seasons; he had six receptions for 59 yards and a touchdown before being placed on injured reserve in 2019.
 Yet another tight end, 2017 second-round draft pick Adam Shaheen, was traded on July 26 to the Miami Dolphins for a 2021 seventh-round selection; linebacker Devante Bond, Brice, and Wesley were released the same day.
 The Bears released Roberson on July 28 with a non-football injury designation after breaking his foot while training.
 Ahmed was waived on August 11, with former Rams defensive back Marqui Christian being signed the next day.
 On August 20, Burns was placed on injured reserve after hurting his left knee in practice three days prior; receiver Rodney Adams, who had been on the Indianapolis Colts' reserve/retired list earlier in the spring, was signed.
 Former Bears kicker Cairo Santos returned to the team on August 25 when regular kicker Eddy Piñeiro was nursing a groin injury, while Wesley was signed, Davis was released, and Clark was placed on injured reserve.
 Cornerback Michael Joseph went on injured reserve on August 31 and Maxwell took his slot.